jamisousa/unity-VN/README.md

 CreateCharacter(YourCharacterName)
 wait(2)
 YourCharacterName.Show()
-YourCharacterName.Animate('Hop')
+YourCharacterName.Animate("Hop")
 YourCharacterName.SetSprite(YourCharacterSpriteImage -l 0 -spd 1)
 YourCharacterName as ???
-'It's raining outside.
-The good kind of rain.'
+"It's raining outside.
+The good kind of rain."
-<mainCharName> 'There's a good kind?'
+<mainCharName> "There's a good kind?"
 YourCharacterName as ???
-'Yeah.
+"Yeah.
 The soft one.
-The one that taps the window like it's checking in.'
+The one that taps the window like it's checking in."

 ```

 #### Input example
 In the example below, a panel will show up on screen for user input.
 SetPlayerName will populate the mainCharName variable.
 Saving and loading files will persist that value.

 ```
-input 'What is your name?'
+input "What is your name?"
 SetPlayerName(<input>)
 ```